JoseLuisHD/JoseLuisHD/README.md

 # Hi there 👋

-I'm a Robotics Engineer with a strong focus on aerospace and aeronautics.
-I'm passionate about engineering, technology, and building things that solve real-world problems, while continuously learning and exploring new ideas.
+I'm a Robotics Engineer specializing in aerospace and aeronautics, driven by curiosity and a passion for engineering.
+In my spare time, I enjoy exploring game development—from graphics programming and physics simulation to game engine internals—along with game testing, open-source projects, and ethical hacking.

 ## Experience